emarcey/cicerone/glossary/breweries.md

 		* taken over by Riva Brewery in 1991, and Liefmans wort was brewed  at Riva, then fermented at Liefmans
 		* 2007, Riva went bankrupt
 		* acquired by Duvel Moortgat in 2008
+* **Meux Brewery:** London Porter brewery that set the record for largest aging vat.
+Several people were killed in 1814 when one vat exploded and flooded a street
 * **Monts de Cats:** trappist monastery in France that began selling beer in 2011.
 	* Their abbey ale (7.6% BAC amber strong ale) isn't made at the monastery, so it doesn't get the label
 * **Orval:** Trappist Brewery in Wallonia at Abbaye Notre-Dame d'Orval, known for wild yeast and unique flavor profile, see [Trappist Breweries](obsidian://open?vault=cicerone&file=modules%2Fbelgian%2F12__trappist_breweries)